-Victoria County is developing an Accessibility Plan to offer more inclusive municipal programs and services.
+Victoria County developed an Accessibility Plan to offer more inclusive municipal programs and services.
 The goal is to identify and eliminate barriers for people with disabilities.

 An Accessibility Advisory Committee was established consisting of municipal staff and members of the community to advise the municipal council on identifying, preventing and eliminating accessibility barriers to municipal programs, services and infrastructure.
-The committee will play a key role in developing the plan.
+The committee played a key role in developing the plan.

-Provincial standards will be developed for the following areas outlined in Nova Scotia’s Accessibility Act and therefore these are the areas that Victoria County will explore through the development of its plan:
+Provincial standards were developed for the following areas outlined in Nova Scotia’s Accessibility Act and therefore these are the areas that Victoria County explored through the development of its plan:

 *The build environment refers to municipal facilities that include the administration office in Baddeck, two transfer stations and recycling depots and four water utility sites.

 An essential part of our planning process is gathering feedback from Victoria County residents to help identify barriers that will shape the Accessibility Plan.
 This will be an ongoing initiative for Victoria County and your feedback is welcome anytime.

 Online Survey: The online survey closed on June 30, 2022.